Welcome to today's edition of the Rush 24-7 podcast.

 I forgot we were talking about the United States mob rule.

-I thought you started out Asking me if I would like to live under the Iraqi constitution, and now you want to talk about the mob rule of the Republicans in Washington.
+I thought you started out asking me if I would like to live under the Iraqi Constitution, and now you want to talk about the mob rule of the Republicans in Washington.

 Sir, do not try to trick this host.

-We're too shifty, we're too smart, and we've heard from you.
+And we've heard from you.

 I know where you're going to go before you go there.